gabedvdsn/ProgrammingLanguages/Assignment1/specs.md

 This method is the public access to next evaluation.
 Prepends the stored result (default `0`) to the provided expression.
 The provided expression must begin with an operator.
 Stores the evaluation result and returns a float.

 >`Calculator._evaluate(expr: str) -> float`\
-Tokenizes the provided expression and returns a float.
+Tokenizes the provided expression.
 Calls `Calculator._parse_eval(...)`, which may recursively call this method to evaluate sub-expressions within parentheses.
 Returns a float.

 >`Calculator._tokenize(expr: str) -> list[str]`\
 Tokenizes the provided expression using `Calculator.complete_token_pattern`.